Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 Most of the data I am using is fairly easy to obtain, thanks to sites like [Pokémon Database](https://pokemondb.net/).
 They present data in web tables that can be copied into Excel, reformatted slightly, and then used to generate a SQL script to insert the data into my actual database.

-However, some data relating to Pokemon are not so easy ingested.
-For example, it is easy to add a table of all moves available in a Pokemon game, but each Pokemon is only allowed to learn a certain subset of the total move list.
-There is no logical way to predict or script which Pokemon are allowed to learn which moves; therefore the move list for each individual Pokemon must be displayed from a website such as [Serebii.net](https://serebii.net/), copied into Excel, and then manually mapped to the appropriate Pokemon ID number.
-Only then can a SQL script be generated to add the Pokemon's move set to the database and ensure that each Pokemon can only be assigned moves that they are allowed to learn.
+However, some data relating to Pokémon are not so easy ingested.
+For example, it is easy to add a table of all moves available in a Pokémon game, but each Pokémon is only allowed to learn a certain subset of the total move list.
+There is no logical way to predict or script which Pokémon are allowed to learn which moves; therefore the move list for each individual Pokémon must be displayed from a website such as [Serebii.net](https://serebii.net/), copied into Excel, and then manually mapped to the appropriate Pokémon ID number.
+Only then can a SQL script be generated to add the Pokémon's move set to the database and ensure that each Pokémon can only be assigned moves that they are allowed to learn.

-The same process must be completed for the abilities that Pokemon may possess.
-Each Pokemon can have between 1 and 3 abilities available to it, some of which may be classified as "hidden" abilities.
-Both the moves that a Pokemon learns and the abilities they possess require the manual creation of what are called "reverse-lookup" tables to ensure that the Pokemon are appropriately restricted to the correct moves/abilities.
+The same process must be completed for the abilities that Pokémon may possess.
+Each Pokémon can have between 1 and 3 abilities available to it, some of which may be classified as "hidden" abilities.
+Both the moves that a Pokémon learns and the abilities they possess require the manual creation of what are called "reverse-lookup" tables to ensure that the Pokémon are appropriately restricted to the correct moves/abilities.

 Because creating these reverse-lookup tables is a time-consuming process, it is one of the first items I am added to my Project Work Backlog.
 In the meantime, my web application will have the "flaw" of allowing Pokémon to learn moves and possess abilities that they otherwise shouldn't.